allan-alb/demrrsev/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## ⚠️ Notes

+- This is an early **draft version**, not intended for production.
+- Authentication, filtering, and editing/deleting expenses are not yet implemented.

+## 📜 License

+MIT

 ---

-Built with ❤️ using React Router.
+Built using React Router.